jeloa/azure-cloud-engineer-projects/03-troubleshooting-scenarios/README.md

 * **Performance Monitoring**: Correlating portal-side metrics with OS-side reality.

 ## Impact & Lessons Learned
 This project underscores that **visibility is the first step of security**.
 Without working monitoring (Scenario 4) or correct permissions (Scenario 3), a cloud environment is unmanageable.
-I learned to move beyond "restarting the VM" and instead look for root causes—whether it's a specific NSG priority number or a specific directory consuming disk space.
+I learned to move beyond "restarting the VM" and instead look for root causes, whether it's a specific NSG priority number or a specific directory consuming disk space.

 **Status**: Completed
 **Role**: Junior Cloud Engineer